dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

         - column      : with-8col xs-with-12col
           heading     : About
           description : |
-            Elucidata is a Biotech company which enables scientists find drug target.
-During the early stage of drug discovery process.
+            Elucidata is a Biotech company which enables scientists find drug target, during the early stage of drug discovery process.
 It does so by bringing insights from experiments carried out by scientists at different labs, academic institutions and pharmaceutical companies.
 It’s product, Polly<sup>TM</sup> is one stop solutions for analysing Metabolomic data.
 They are also planning to foray into other Omics data.
 Check out their website for more product updates. website     : http://www.elucidata.io

   - name    : section-content